lich4/ChargeLimiter/www/help_en.md

 ## Compatibility

 Please test battery compatibility before using CL, stop and uninstall CL if unsupported
 * 1.Check compatibility of ChargeInhibit.
-Disable CL by toggling the "Enable" button first, then disable charging by toggling the "Charging" button, any change within 120 seconds means ChargeInhibit is supported, unless the InstantAmperage keep above 5mA after being disabled.(InstantAmperage may be invalid for a few kinds of batteries, in this case take a look at capacity increasement)
+Disable CL by toggling the "Enable" button first, and disable all options in "Advanced", then disable charging by toggling the "Charging" button, any change within 120 seconds means ChargeInhibit is supported, unless the InstantAmperage keep above 5mA after being disabled.(InstantAmperage may be invalid for a few kinds of batteries, in this case take a look at capacity increasement)
 * 2.Check compatibility of PredictiveChargingInhibit.
 Enable it from "Advanced-Predictive charging inhibit", then follow steps in '1'.
 * 3.Check compatibility of DisableInflow.
 Disable CL by toggling the "Enable" button first, then disable inflow by toggling the "External connected" button when it is enabled, any change within 120 seconds means DisableInflow is supported, unless the InstantAmperage keep above 5mA after being disabled.(InstantAmperage may be invalid for a few kinds of batteries, in this case take a look at capacity increasement)
+* There are a few cases of battery with low health prevent CL from working well.
+In this case, CL can contorl charge/discharge normally after a system reboot, but will fail to control after tens of minutes.
+CL is unavailable for this kind of battery.
 * The battery will never be supported by CL if neither ChargeInhibit nor DisableInflow is supported.
 * If the health of battery keep dropping abnormally while using CL, please adjust the configuration in Advanced menu, or just uninstall CL.